tbrowder/moving-checklist/README.md

 - [ ] find doc requirements for changing vehicle and driver registration
 - [ ] change vehicle and driver registration to Santa Rosa Cty

+## Notes

+2021-09-02T1440CDT - ADT guy (Derek) said don't be shocked by the bill, they will work with me.